scriptingosx/desktoppr/README.md

 #### `color` (type: `string`)

 This string will be interpreted as a six-digit hex code and set as the background color.
-(Note: setting the color [is broken on macOS 14.x](https://github.com/scriptingosx/desktoppr/issues/22).)

 #### `scale` (type: `string`)